JSeam2/Tora-Zilliqa/docs/Tora-install.md

 ###  Environment Initialization

-Then switch to Tora source code directory and go to the env folder, enter the following command:
+Pull the Tora-Zilliqa source code, then switch to to the **env** folder, enter the following command:

 ```
+  $ cd /Path/To/Tora-Zilliqa/env
   $ ./init_env.sh
 ```
 ### Pull Docker Image

-First, pull the image.
+1. Pull the the two docker images on each device separately, and start a container for each image with sgx device support.

+  * 1.1 for the worker:

 ```
-  $ docker pull teexio/tora-zilliqa
+  $ docker pull teexio/tora_zilliqa_worker
+  $ docker run --device /dev/isgx -it teexio/tora_zilliqa_worker /bin/bash
 ```

-Second, start a docker with sgx device support
+  * 1.2 for the master TEE node:

 ```
+  $ docker pull teexio/tora_zilliqa_master
-  $ sudo docker run --device /dev/isgx -it teexio/tora-zilliqa /bin/bash
+  $ docker run --device /dev/isgx -p 1234:1234 -it teexio/tora_zilliqa_master /bin/bash
 ```

-Third, run the init script inside the docker
+2. Before launching the applicatoin, you need to do some initialization inside each container.

 ```
   $ cd /root
-  $ ./init.sh
+  $ source init.sh
 ```

-Finally, check if the sample code work
+3. check if the sample code works in each container.

 ```
-  $ cd ~/linux-sgx/SampleCode/LocalAttestation
+  $ cd /root/SampleCode/LocalAttestation
   $ make
   $ ./app
 ```